 - Adjustment disorder unspecified

-Adjustment disorder doesn’t last for more than six months.
-Your teen is in the grieving process for whatever change or loss she’s experienced, but she’s gotten stuck and needs help and she’s showing it through mood and behavior troubles.
-During this time, adjustment disorder can interfere with sleep, social interaction (which can be a big deal if it accompanies a move), and school work — setting your daughter back.
+Adjustment disorder typically lasts for less than six months as your teen grieves whatever change or loss she has experienced.
+Adjustment disorder is often a cry for help as your teen needs help to cope with a challenge.
+During this time, adjustment disorder can interfere with sleep, social interaction (which can be a big deal if it accompanies a move), and school work — setting your daughter back academically and socially.

 If your daughter is struggling through a major change, it’s better to get help than to wait for it to just go away.